Freedom of Information Act (FOIA)

 Preparation of the Final Response

-After being forwarded the request by the Legal Department, it is the responsibility of the appropriate division to collect the requested information, redact information as necessary, make an electronic copy of the information and provide the electronic copy to the Legal Department.
-The division should provide the electronic copy to the Legal Department within 5 business days of receiving the request.
-If it cannot be provided within 5 business days, the division should contact the Legal Department to notify them of the additional time necessary to prepare and provide the electronic copy.
+After being forwarded the request by the Legal Department, it is the responsibility of the appropriate division to collect the requested information, redact information as necessary, make an electronic or paper copy of the information and provide the copy to the Legal Department within 5 business days of receiving the request.
+If it cannot be provided within 5 business days, the division should contact the Legal Department to notify them of the additional time necessary to prepare and provide the copy.
 The division should be attentive to any color images, oversized documents or other documents that may be difficult to scan within the requested information.
-If not scanned appropriately, the Legal Department may request the division to re-scan utilizing the color or larger scanners if the original scans are not.
+If not scanned appropriately, the Legal Department may request the division to re-scan utilizing the color or larger scanners.

-Once the Legal Department receives an electronic copy from the division, it will review the information and prepare a final response to the requestor.
+Once the Legal Department receives the copy from the division, it will review the information and prepare a final response to the requestor.
 The final response will include a copy of the requested information or it will indicate that the documents are available for inspection or copying.
-If the requestor has indicated that they want to inspect the documents, the requestor will be advised to contact the Authority to schedule a time and place for the inspection.
+If the requestor has indicated that they want to inspect the documents, the requestor will be advised to contact SC Housing to schedule a time and place for the inspection.

 Electronic FOIA requests will be acknowledged in the same manner as written requests.